What in the World is a Chimney Balloon?

 Even if you close the damper and use a chimney cap, you'll still lose a surprising amount of warm air.
 All this means that your heating and cooling system, no matter how newly installed or efficient, will have to work harder than it should, your carbon footprint will increase, and you'll end up paying more money for the same amount of heat.
 The solution is to block the air from coming down the chimney, and a chimney balloon is an excellent tool for the job.

 Although a chimney balloon is shaped more like a cushion than a party balloon, it is an inflatable device made of thin yet strong plastic.
 It's easy to use; you just place it inside the chimney (don't worry if the walls are a bit rough -- this balloon can take it!), inflate, and turn off its air tap.
 The balloon will act to stop the influx of cold outdoor air and escape of HVAC-heated indoor air via the chimney almost completely.
 However, there is provision for a small amount of ventilation, to prevent dampness problems.

-Besides serving as a complement to your home heating system, the chimney balloon will also keep birds and other animals out of your chimney and prevent soot and rain from falling onto your hearth.
+Besides serving as a complement to your home heating system, the chimney balloon will also keep birds, bats, wasps, and other creatures out of your chimney and prevent soot and rain from falling onto your hearth.
 It may be left in place for years if you wish.
 When you'd like to use the fireplace, simply deflate the balloon and put it aside for later reinsertion.
 And don't worry about forgetting that it's there -- if someone lights a fire without first removing the balloon, within 40 seconds, it will crumple up, allowing the smoke and carbon monoxide to exit via the chimney.
 The only downside is that, in this case, the chimney balloon will no longer be re-inflatable.